Dee-McG/DBAA/README.md

 - Events Button - This displays a list of all events you marked as going to in the second card
 - Personal Details - Displays your personal details in the second card
 - Edit Details Button - Edit details form will be displayed in the second card to allow users to update their details
+- Change Password Button - Change password form will be displayed in the second card to allow users to change their password

 Features when viewing another users profile: